 Cross compiling is supported by the ASN.1 Tools for C++.
 Cross compiling enables a developer to produce files that can be used on a different operating system than the one the compiler runs on.
 Maximize your investment with the ability to cross-compile.
 Find out more about cross-compilation.

 The encoder/decoder provides the application programmer with the encode() and decode() methods.

 Included with the ASN.1 Tools for C++.
 Takes a BER or DER encoding in ASCII or binary format from an input file and writes it to an output file in one of three different type-length-value (TLV) formats.

-The encode() method takes data placed by your application program into the object of the compiler-generated C++ class, and converts it to a string of bytes encoded according to BER, PER, CPER, OER, COER, DER, CER, XER, CXER, E-XER, or JSON.
-The other method, decode(), takes a string of bytes that have been encoded according to BER, PER, CPER, OER, COER, DER, CER, XER, CXER, E-XER, or JSON and performs the inverse operation, resulting in an object instance of a C++ class that you can easily manipulate.
+The encode() method takes data placed by your application program into the object of the compiler-generated C++ class, and converts it to a string of bytes encoded according to BER, PER, CPER, OER, COER, DER, CER, XER, CXER, E-XER, JSON, or AVN.
+The other method, decode(), takes a string of bytes that have been encoded according to BER, PER, CPER, OER, COER, DER, CER, XER, CXER, E-XER, JSON, or AVN and performs the inverse operation, resulting in an object instance of a C++ class that you can easily manipulate.
 Encoder/decoder tracing control and encoding/decoding exception handling are also provided.

 For a list of the ASN.1 standards that the OSS ASN.
 Tools for C++ conforms to, see the Standards Conformance page.

 More information about how to create, compile and link your ASN.1 application using the ASN.1/C++ Tools.

 We are here: 24 hours a day, 7 days a week.